hotdogontology/AP-CSA-Unit-3/README.md

 - **`Unit3Test.java`**: JUnit test cases for each method in `Unit3.java`.
 These tests validate the correctness of the implemented methods.
 - **`pom.xml`**: Maven configuration file that manages dependencies and plugins required to build and run the project.

-## Prerequisites
+## Prerequisites for Local Work

 - Java 17 (or compatible version)
 - Maven 3.x

+You can also use Codespaces and the environment will load the required packages automatically upon prompt.

-## Getting Started
+## Instructions

 ### Accept the Project

-Use link found in Google Classroom to accept in GitHub Classroom
+Use link found in Canvas to accept in GitHub Classroom.
+You may have to check your GitHub account associated email or the GitHub inbox tray to have access to the assignment.

 ### Clone the Repository

-Clone this repository to your local machine using GitHub Desktop.
+Open the repository in GitHub Codespaces.
+(Or clone to your local machine and use your preferred IDE.)

+### Complete the Methods

+Write the required code for the methods as described by each problem.

 ### Run Tests

 Run the JUnit tests to verify your implementations

+### Push Work to the Repository

+When your code passes all tests, Commit and Sync to push your answers to the Repo for submission.

 ## Method Descriptions